W427697/Discord-/docs/writing-tests/test-runner.md

 #### Skip tests

 If you want to skip running tests on a particular story or subset of stories, you can configure your story with a custom tag, enable it in the test-runner configuration file, or run the test-runner with the `--skipTags` [CLI](#cli-options) flag.
-Running tests with this option will cause the test-runner to skip over the story and flag them accordingly in the test results.
+Running tests with this option will cause the test-runner to ignore and flag them accordingly in the test results, indicating that the tests are temporarily disabled.
 For example:

 <!-- prettier-ignore-start -->